Positive Handling and Physical Intervention Policy

 Appendix 2 Advice for staff

-1. At Lime Hills Academy we believe that physical intervention and/or restraint should be the last resort.
+1. At Lime Hills, we believe that physical intervention and/or restraint should be the last resort.
 In the majority of cases de-escalation and diffusion are the appropriate methods of dealing with situations that might result in a threat to the health and safety of any individuals.
 On extremely rare occasions it may be appropriate for staff to intervene physically with or between pupils.
 These include:

 • Injury, or risk of injury, to another pupil